A collector’s guide to gold boxes

 In 18th-century Europe, boxes played a key role in the conduct of social affairs.
 They were produced in large numbers in France, Switzerland, Germany, England, Russia, Austria and Italy, and even in Sweden and Denmark.

-The rectangular gold boxes, which would become the century’s most sought-after accessories, took their form from the earlier pomanders (apple-shaped aromatic balls or containers) and vinaigrettes (small boxes, often in silver and carried primarily by women) that came into fashion as receptacles for perfume or vinegar to ward off the stink of city streets.
+Rectangular gold boxes, which would become the century’s most sought-after accessories, were the successors to the earlier pomanders (apple-shaped aromatic balls or containers) and vinaigrettes (small boxes, often in silver and carried primarily by women) that had come into fashion as receptacles for perfume or vinegar to ward off the stink of city streets.

-In Europe, the popularisation of snuff in the second half of the 17th century led to the use of the tabatière, or snuff-box.
+The popularisation of snuff in Europe in the second half of the 17th century led to the use of the tabatière, or snuff-box.
 These were originally made of carved wood, ivory, iron or silver, but by the 18th century, gold snuff-boxes — often attractively enamelled — had become the height of functional fashion.

-In some cases, boxes were made of tortoiseshell, rock crystal or another semi-precious hardstone.
+In some cases, boxes were made of tortoiseshell, rock crystal or other semi-precious hardstones.

-Are there different types of gold boxes for different uses?
+Are there different gold boxes for different uses?

 Yes indeed.
 Boxes were not just for men — smaller models were also produced for women.
 Some were meant for the table, while others were to be carried in the pocket.
 A smaller box was sometimes called a journée, being just large enough to contain one day’s supply of snuff.